 Women and Heart Disease: Understanding the Risks

 Risk factors are habits and conditions that make heart disease more likely.
-The more you have, the higher your chances of heart attack and other problems.
+The more you have, the higher your chances of heart attack, also known as acute myocardial infarction, or AMI, and other problems.
 Most risk factors can be managed to help make your heart healthier.
 Below are factors that increase your risk for having heart disease.

 This is the biggest of all the risk factors you can change.
 Smoking damages the lining of the blood vessels and raises blood pressure.
 Research shows that smoking makes women up to 6 times more likely to have a heart attack.
 Also avoid secondhand smoke (smoke from other people’s tobacco products).

 Diabetes causes high blood sugar, which can damage blood vessels if not kept under control.
 Having diabetes also makes you more likely to have a silent heart attack—one without any symptoms.
 You’re at risk if your blood sugar level is above 100 mg/dL.